Things to do in...

 - See a match of Nelson’s Rugby Team, the Tasman Makos, at Trafalgar Park stadium.

-- Have a BBQ – at Maitai Valley or on Rabbit Island.
+- Have a BBQ – at Maitai Valley, Rabbit Island or Tahuna Beach.

 - Maitai Valley – walk or picnic beside the river.

-- Kaiteriteri – 45 minute drive from Nelson.
+- Kaiteriteri – 1 hour drive from Nelson.
+Beautiful golden beaches.
 Short drive/walk to the famous Split Apple Rock bay.

 - Go for a walk – There are lots of ideas and maps for walks around Nelson, e.g. Grampians.

-- Walking Art Tour – explore the city’s galleries – get ideas and a map from the information centre.
+- Walking Art Tour – explore the city’s galleries right in town.

-- World of Wearable Art and Classic Cars Museum – near the airport.
+- Nelson Classic Car Museum – near the airport.

-- Visit the Nelson Provincial Museum – corner of Trafalgar Street and Hardy Street.
+- Visit the Nelson Provincial Museum – corner of Trafalgar Street and Hardy Street, check for their changing exhibitions.

-- Visit Suter Art Gallery – free on Saturdays – has exhibitions from local and national artists.
+- Visit the Suter Art Gallery – exhibitions from local and national artists.
 Afterwards you can walk in the Queens Gardens, or have a coffee at the Suter Café (Bridge St).

-- Founders Park/ Miyazu Gardens – Go to Founders Heritage Park and enjoy the historical atmosphere.
-Miyazu Japanese Gardens is a lovely place for a walk, to relax and read a book and enjoy the sunshine.
+- Founders Park/ Miyazu Gardens – Go to Founders Heritage Park and enjoy the historical atmosphere and a coffee.
+Miyazu Japanese Garden is a lovely place for a walk, to relax and read a book and enjoy the sunshine.

 On the weekends